FAQs: Standardized Tests

-How should I prepare for the LSAT?
+How should I prepare for the LSAT, GRE, or GMAT?

-How important is the LSAT?
+How important is my standardized test score?

-Any large differences between LSAT scores should be explained in an addendum (uploaded through the LSAC electronic application).
+Any large differences between LSAT scores, GRE scores, or GMAT scores should be explained in an addendum (uploaded through the LSAC electronic application).
 If you submit an addendum, we are looking for your honest assessment of why one score is a better predictor of your ability than another.

-When should I take the LSAT?
+When should I take the LSAT, GRE, or GMAT?

-We read the writing sample and you should take it seriously.
+We read the writing samples, and you should take it seriously.
 Remember that you are applying for a professional program and it reflects very poorly on an applicant's judgment when we see a writing sample that reflects a lack of effort or professionalism.